 Get your ticket here for our first event of 2018 in New York City at CUE Art Foundation on June 26, 2018.

 We are happy to share our interview with artist and curator, Sarah G. Sharp.
-Sarah holds an MFA and an MA in Modern and Contemporary Art, Criticism and Theory from Purchase College, SUNY.
-She is the recipient of a Getty Library Research Grant, a BRIC Arts Media Fellowship, residency awards at Cortijada Los Gázquez in Almeria, Spain, The Vermont Studio Center, and The Kimmel Harding Nelson Center.
-Exhibitions include The Aldrich Museum, Real Art Ways, Hampden Gallery at UMass Amherst, Frederieke Taylor Gallery and Stephan Stoyanov Gallery, NY.
-Her oral history interview with Elaine Reichek was published by the Smithsonian Institute’s Archives of American Art in 2009.
-She is co-founder of COHORT artist’s collective, Assistant Professor in the Visual Art Department at University of Maryland, Baltimore County in Baltimore and faculty in the Art Practice MFA Program at SVA in New York.
+Sarah is an artist and curator whose interests include alternative social histories, language, place, technology and craft.
+She is the recipient of a Getty Library Research Grant, a BRIC Arts Media Fellowship, residency awards include SoHo20 Gallery Residency Lab, Joya at Cortijada Los Gázquez and The Vermont Studio Center.
+Exhibitions include The Aldrich Museum, Real Art Ways, Hampden Gallery at UMass Amherst, Frederieke Taylor Gallery and Field Projects Gallery.
+Sarah’s Oral History Interview with artist Elaine Reichek was published by the Archives of American Art at the Smithsonian Institute.
+Sarah holds an MFA and an MA from Purchase College, SUNY, is Assistant Professor at University of Maryland, Baltimore County and teaches in the MFA in Art Practice program at SVA.
 Sarah lives and works in Brooklyn and Baltimore.

 Describe your current work/practice/project and how it fits into the theme, Creating Change.